2019 Formula One World Championship: Sporting regulations

+Reintroduction of fastest lap point

 The regulations introduced a bonus point to the driver (and the constructor) that sets the fastest lap in a race.
 The point is only awarded if the driver is classified in the top ten at the end of the race.
 This makes 2019 the first time since 1959 that a bonus point gets awarded for setting the fastest lap.

 Driver safety

 The FIA introduced a new standard for driver helmets with the intention of improving safety.
 Under the new standard, helmets will be subjected to a more thorough range of crash tests aimed at improving energy absorption and deflection as well as reducing the likelihood of objects penetrating the helmet's structure.
 All certified helmet manufacturers were required to pass the tests in advance of the 2019 championship to have their certification renewed.
 Once introduced to Formula One, the new standard will gradually be applied to all helmets used by competitors in every FIA-sanctioned event.